Teachable and Kajabi.

 You can totally do that!

 🥇 Winner: Tie!
 I like the feel of Kajabi.
-On the other hand, Teachable allows you to include multiple types of content per lesson.
+On the other hand, Teachable allows you to include multiple types of content per lesson and the ability to add upsells and custom code inside lesson content is really flexible.

 Frontend experience (to the students)